-In arguing for John Weeden, James Mitchell Varnum made a novel argument novel for the time: The legislature is subordinate to the constitution, and the courts have the power to decide if the laws it passes are constitutional.
+In arguing for John Weeden, James Mitchell Varnum made an argument novel for the time.
+The legislature is subordinate to the constitution, he said, and the courts have the power to decide if the laws it passes are constitutional.

 The right to a jury trial was one of those privileges, he said.
 And power must be limited to protect the liberties of citizens.

-The five justices of the Superior Court of Judicature didn’t rule.
-Instead, they dismissed the case – in essence, a victory for John Trevett and James Mitchell Varnum.
+The five justices of the Superior Court of Judicature dismissed the case – in essence, a victory for John Trevett and James Mitchell Varnum.

 Seventeen years later, though, the case set a precedent for Marbury v.
 Madison.
 In that ruling, the U.S. Supreme Court held that courts have the power to strike down laws.